liamgbs/not-ynab/README.md

 **--Release 1-- BETA**

+* Schedule transactions - allow transactions for in the future.
 * Reports (net worth) - A net worth over time report.
 Basically how much money is in accounts over time.
 * Reports (spending) - Report how much is spent by category.
 * Polish - Clean up styles, add any side features I think of.
 Make it look pretty.